 It’s rare that a PRSA national conference comes to our hometown, so when PRSA Connect announced its 2016 location in Dallas, I was in.
 (Not to mention, our awesome clients Topgolf and DFW Airport were presenting.)
 After nearly two days of presentations and networking, I’ll share a few key internal communications tools and learnings.
 Visual Storytelling – In nearly every presentation, video came up as a critical tool for communicating with employees.
-Video tells a story of emotion, passion, authenticity (see #4) – all of the components that 1,000 words never could.
+Videography tells a story of emotion, passion, authenticity (see #4) – all of the components that 1,000 words never could.

 Steve Handmaker, CMO of Assurance, said that 80 percent of communications traffic by 2018 will be video-based.
 80 percent!
-If video isn’t part of your current communications strategy, it’s time to get moving.
+If video isn’t part of your current internal communications strategy, it’s time to get moving.
 (If you didn't see Topgolf's sizzle reel - you HAVE to check it out.)

 Supportive C-Suite – So many of the speakers pointed to the C-suite as a key to their communications successes.
 When a CEO backs an internal communications (or any) program, everyone else falls in line.
 Leadership sets the tone for all of your department heads, managers and front-line employees.